 (Originally posted to Facebook on October 11, 2017)

 Today is the 30th anniversary of the day I became an activist.
 Today in 1987 I went to the 2nd March On Washington for Gay and Lesbian Rights.
 I drove down with four other students crammed in Joellen’s ludicrously bright orange station wagon.
+At the time I didn’t consider myself an activist; I wasn’t even calling myself bisexual at the time.
 I was just going to be supportive.

 The march was amazing.
 Powerful.
 We found the contingent with all the student groups.
 We met people from all over.
 We chanted, sang, and marched.
 It was nothing I expected and 100 times better.